Image

 A politician comment, but gentle and subtle, rather than vindictive — I like it.

-3. over 5 years ago on Pearls Before Swine
+3. about 6 years ago on Pearls Before Swine

 The philosopher Epictetus taught that you should avoid troubling yourself about matters not within your control, and exert yourself toward things that are.
 (The book of Ecclesiastes has the same advice, BTW.)
 Maybe that’s only “dumb” with a college education, but it’s still excellent advice.